-"And Moshe diligently inquired concerning the goat of the sin-offering..."
+"Moshe inquired insistently about the goat of the sinoffering, for behold, it had been burned - and he was wrathful with Elazar and Itamar, Aharon's remaining sons..."
 (10:16)

 One of the principal causes of sin and violation of the Torah is rashness, the failure to make diligent inquiry to whether the action contemplated is permissible.